 Flytrex CEO Yariv Bash expects that in the next two to three years, “we’re going to see a lot of drone deliveries happening, especially in the suburbs, that’s where they shine.”

-As drone delivery becomes a reality, it’s clear that this technology will reshape the restaurant industry and will continue to evolve and advance in the coming years.
+As drone delivery advances, it’s evident that this technology will help reshape the delivery industry and continue to evolve.